Wrapped D4-branes from maximal 6D gauged supergravity: Wrapped D4-branes from gauged supergravity

 \paragraph{Solutions from $CSO(4,0,1)$ and $CSO(2,2,1)$ gauge groups} We now consider the case of non-semisimple gauge groups with $\lambda=0$.
 These gauge groups are given by $CSO(4,0,1)$ and $CSO(2,2,1)$.
 As in the previous case, we defined a new radial coordinate $\rho$ via $\frac{d\rho}{dr}=e^{-\frac{5}{2}\phi_1-\frac{15}{2}\phi_2}$.
 By choosing $g\kappa<0$ and considering the limit in which the contributions from the gauge fields are small compared to other terms in the BPS equations, we require that as $\rho\rightarrow+\infty$, the solutions should have an asymptotic behavior of the form

 which is an $SO(2)\times SO(2)$ symmetric flat domain wall.
 We find numerical solutions starting from this $SO(2)\times SO(2)$ flat domain wall to other singular geometries in the IR as shown in figures \ref{15_S2_SO(2)xSO(2)_CSO(401)gg_flows} to \ref{15_R2_SO(2)xSO(2)_CSO(221)gg_flows}.
 In these solutions, we have set $g=-\lambda=\pm1$ with different values of $p_1$.
 From these figures, we find that only $Mkw_3\times S^2$- and $Mkw_3\times \mathbb{R}^2$-sliced curved domain walls with $p_1\leq0$ in $CSO(4,0,1)$ gauge group (blue and orange curves in figures \ref{15_S2_SO(2)xSO(2)_CSO(401)gg_flows} and \ref{15_R2_SO(2)xSO(2)_CSO(401)gg_flows}) admit physical IR singularities with the effective potential bounded from above near the singularities.
 However, these lead to uplifted solutions with unphysical singularities as indicated by the behaviors of $\hat{g}_{00}$ in the IR limit. \\ For $CSO(2,2,1)$ gauge group, we find that the $Mkw_3\times S^2$-sliced solutions represented by blue and orange curves in figure \ref{15_S2_SO(2)xSO(2)_CSO(221)gg_flows} lead to uplifted type IIA solutions with physical IR singularities with $\hat{g}_{00}\rightarrow 0$ although the effective potential is not bounded from above.
 For $Mkw_3\times H^2$- and $Mkw_3\times \mathbb{R}^2$-sliced solutions, only the solutions represented by the blue curve in figures \ref{15_H2_SO(2)xSO(2)_CSO(221)gg_flows} and \ref{15_R2_SO(2)xSO(2)_CSO(221)gg_flows} admit physical IR singularities upon uplifted to type IIA theory.
-These solutions can be interpreted as $N=2$ three-dimensional non-conformal field theories obtained from twisted compactifications of five-dimensional non-conformal field theory. \vfil
+These solutions can be interpreted as $N=2$ three-dimensional non-conformal field theories obtained from twisted compactifications of five-dimensional non-conformal field theory.
+We summarize all solutions from these two non-semisimple gauge groups in table \ref{tab2}. \vfil

 \vfil \vfil

 \vfil

 \vfil \vfil